Abhishek-Pathak-90/Lattice_Visualization/README.md

    - Select one or more Excel files containing lattice element data
    - Choose the directory containing element icons (SVG/PNG)

-3. The script will generate an interactive plot showing:
+3. The script will generate an interactive HTML file with:
-   - Element positions and dimensions
+   - Main interactive plot showing element positions and dimensions
-   - Cryomodule boundaries
+   - Search bar for filtering elements by name
+   - Mini-map for easy navigation
+   - Tabbed interface for accessing different views
+   - Table of icons with previews and guessed types

+4. Navigation and Interaction:
+   - Use the search bar to filter elements by name
+   - Switch between different views using the tabs
+   - Use the mini-map for quick navigation
-   - Hover information for each element
+   - Hover over elements for detailed information
+   - View icon previews and types in the Icons Table

 ## Input File Format